-There's more than one type of dandruff.
-The most commonly known dry dandruff is white and usually sheds from the scalp to make an appearance on our shoulders (ick, no thank you).
-Then there's oily dandruff, which typically appears to be a yellow color and adheres to the scalp, as described by board-certified dermatologist Sumayah Jamal, MD.
-"It is caused by a yeast called malessazi furfur that is part of the normal skin flora," Jamal says.
+The most commonly known dry dandruff is white, which sheds from the scalp.
+But there's also oily dandruff, which typically appears to be yellow and adheres to the scalp, says board-certified dermatologist Sumayah Jamal, MD.
+"It is caused by a yeast called malassezia furfur that is part of the normal skin flora," Jamal says.

 Oily dandruff is also referred to as seborrheic dermatitis, explains certified trichologist William Gaunitz. "[This] is an inflammatory scalp condition in which your body is overproducing skin cells in a particular area of the scalp and overproducing sebum (natural oils), which creates a compounded scalp flaking," he says.
-All that excess oil is what causes flaking skin to stick to the scalp, as Jamal notes.
-Oily dandruff is typically accompanied by itchiness and tenderness.
+All that excess oil is what causes flaking skin to stick to the scalp, and often leads to itchiness and tenderness.
 In extreme cases, Gaunitz warns that oily dandruff can extend beyond the hairline and onto the forehead, or even lead to hair loss.
-Thankfully, there are plenty of ways to alleviate the condition.
-Below, our experts advise on how to fight back against oily dandruff.
+Thankfully, there are ways to alleviate the condition.

 Use a Scalp Scrub

 Generally speaking, using a scalp scrub is a great hygienic practice for anyone.
 But it's particularly important for anyone showing signs of oily dandruff.
-Scrubs can eliminate the excess oil and skin by way of exfoliation, while still maintaining a healthy level of moisture.
-Using a scalp scrub to eliminate excess buildup—even if one doesn't have dandruff or it isn't at a point of severity—can help to rebalance the scalp's pH levels and generate blood circulation, both of which are crucial to maintaining good scalp health.
+Scrubs can eliminate excess oil and skin by way of exfoliation, while still maintaining a healthy level of moisture.
+Using a scalp scrub to eliminate excess buildup—even if one doesn't have dandruff or it isn't at a point of severity—can help to generate blood circulation, which is crucial to maintaining good scalp health.

 Shampooing plays a major role in scalp care.
 Whatever you choose to lather up against those scaly, itchy spots is definitely something to consider.
-Gaunitz suggests switching to an antifungal shampoo like this Hairstem formula.
-Products like Hairstem that contain ingredients like tea tree oil, rosemary, and lavender can stop microbe growth and assist in preventing the overproduction of skin cells.
+Gaunitz suggests switching to an antifungal shampoo like this HairStem formula.
+Products like HairStem that contain ingredients like tea tree oil, rosemary, and lavender promise to stop microbe growth and assist in preventing the overproduction of skin cells.
 It also contains jojoba oil and aloe, which are known to reduce inflammation.
 These are the types of ingredients you want to look for when making the switch to a better-suited shampoo.

 Once you've switched the type of shampoo you're using, it's time to put those key ingredients to work.
 Gaunitz states that washing your hair daily with a natural shampoo and conditioner with the right properties to fight oily dandruff is part of slowly but surely eliminating excess buildup.

-If shampooing twice a week seems like an increased frequency from your current routine due to your hair type, Gaunitz suggests Nizoral's Anti-Dandruff Shampoo.
+If shampooing twice a week seems like an increased frequency from your current routine due to your hair type, Gaunitz suggests Nizoral's Anti-Dandruff Shampoo ($15).
 "This is an over-the-counter antifungal shampoo that helps block any fungus that may be feeding off the increased oil harbored between the un-exfoliated skin cells," he says.
-If more frequent shampoos means twice a week for you, sticking with a stronger over-the-counter shampoo is the way to go to ensure that your scalp is getting the most impactful treatment each time.
+If "more frequent" means twice a week for you, sticking with a stronger over-the-counter shampoo is the way to go to ensure that your scalp is getting the most impactful treatment each time.

 Maintain a Healthy Diet

 A change in diet can also make a significant impact on your scalp's health.
-The same way you might experience a breakout after greasy food, or puffiness after drinking, the scalp can experience a reaction from poor nutrition.
+Similarly to how you might experience a breakout after eating greasy food, or notice puffiness after drinking, the scalp can experience a reaction from poor nutrition.
 "Decrease unhealthy fats and sugar in your diet, like fried foods and processed sugar," Gaunitz advises.
-Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare up can happen by eliminating high glucose foods from being dumped into your system.
+Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare-up may happen by eliminating high-glucose foods from being dumped into your system.
 Avoiding these types of poor eating habits will help decrease inflammation, he says.